anthrolisp/orbmacs/README.md

 I'm using the "Hack" font available from NerdFonts.
 If you do not have this font or do not wish to use it, please change it to something else or comment out the setting to use the default.

-I'm using leaf to manage my emacs packages.
+I'm using leaf to manage my Emacs packages.
 If you prefer use-package, it's very quick and easy to change it over.

 If you wish to use mu4e for email, you will need to do some additional setup.
 There are many [excellent guides online](https://miikanissi.com/blog/email-setup-with-mbsync-mu4e) to help you.
 I also provide a template for my email settings (for multiple accounts using mu4e contexts) with my personal details removed.